The Lowest Interest Rate Credit Card May Not Be the Best Deal

 Today lenders seldom would approve a late payment.
 Big banks have discovered there is huge profit to be earned from fees assessed to credit card users who do not manage their accounts wisely.

-The lowest interest rate credit card today may not be the cheapest account for consumers.
-Annual fees are once again being levied by lenders.
 There is often the potential for waiving the fee once a certain amount of purchases have been charged to the account in a specified period of time.
 Annual fees may be waived for the first year after the account is opened.

 A late fee of $35-39 may not seem important but should you pay your monthly bill even one hour past the deadline of 5 pm set by the lender, that fee would be added to your debt.

-The lowest interest rte credit card may appeal to you but could be the most expensive card in your wallet if you ignore other fees and terms that might apply.
-Today you can choose to opt out of allowing an over limit charge and this is highly recommended by financial advisers.
+The low interest card may appeal to you but could be the most expensive card in your wallet if you ignore other fees and terms that might apply.

 This may result in embarrassment if you attempt to make a purchase and the charge is declined as it would take you $5 over your spending limit.
 However, automatic approval of the $5 excess could cost you $35 in over limit fees.